 Alabama Butterfly Atlas

 Caterpillar: Grayish to brown.
 Head brown or black with two pale vertical lines on face.
-Caterpillars construct a nest at the base of host grass clump.
-Partially grown larvae overwinter.
+Partially grown caterpillars overwinter.

 Chrysalis